Anticoagulant Rodenticides

 Baden-Württemberg Criticises 2027 GefStoffV Competence Rules For Rodenticide Use

-Baden-Württemberg is challenging the July 2027 implementation of mandatory competence certificates for rodenticide use under the German Hazardous Substances Ordinance.
-Operators in the food and agricultural sectors should monitor for potential regulatory relief, as political pressure mounts to recognize existing vocational qualifications in lieu of new certification requirements.
+Baden-Württemberg is challenging the July 2027 requirement for new rodenticide competence certificates under the German Hazardous Substances Ordinance.
+Agricultural and food sector operators should monitor for potential regulatory relief as political pressure grows to recognize existing vocational qualifications.

 baden-wuerttemberg.deGermanyGermany